phil-opp/blog_os/blog/content/edition-3/posts/03-screen-output/index.md

 pub(crate) static LOGGER: OnceCell<LockedLogger> = OnceCell::uninit();
 ```

-By setting the logger up as a static `OnceCell` it becomes much easier to intialize.
+By setting the logger up as a static `OnceCell` it becomes much easier to initialize.
 We use `pub(crate)` to ensure that the kernel can see it but nothing else can.

 After this, it's time to actually initialize it.
 To do that, we use a function: